If submitting a service request after hours or on the weekend, please note it is best to call.

 Geothermal Heating and Cooling Repair Services

-Like any HVAC system, geothermal systems require occasional service and repair.
-Common service needs may include pump station repairs, circulation issues, sensor replacement, or thermostat communication problems.
+Like any HVAC system, geothermal systems need service and repair from time to time.
+Common issues include pump station problems, circulation faults, sensor replacement, or thermostat communication errors.

-Barker’s Cooling, Heating & Plumbing provides geothermal AC repair, geothermal heating service, and ClimateMaster geothermal repair.
-If your system is not heating or cooling as expected, professional diagnostics help identify whether the issue is related to the heat pump, loop circulation, or controls.
+Barker’s Cooling, Heating & Plumbing handles geothermal AC repair, geothermal heating service, and ClimateMaster geothermal repair.
+If your system isn’t heating or cooling the way it should, a diagnostic visit can pinpoint whether the issue is with the heat pump, the loop, or the controls.

 Geothermal Maintenance and System Longevity

-Routine geothermal service helps maintain efficiency and detect minor issues early.
-Indoor geothermal units typically last 20 to 25 years, while underground loop systems can last 50 years or more when properly installed and maintained.
+Regular geothermal service keeps your system running efficiently and catches small problems early.
+Indoor units typically last 20 to 25 years.
+Underground loop systems can last 50 years or more with proper installation and care.

-Maintenance may include checking loop pressure, inspecting pumps, testing electrical components, and verifying system performance under seasonal conditions.
+Maintenance visits may include checking loop pressure, inspecting pumps, testing electrical components, and confirming seasonal performance.

 Geothermal Energy Savings and Operating Costs

-According to the U.S. Department of Energy, geothermal systems can reduce heating and cooling energy consumption by up to 50–70% depending on usage patterns and system design.
+According to the U.S. Department of Energy, geothermal systems can reduce heating and cooling energy use by 50–70%, depending on usage and system design.

 ClimateMaster geothermal heat pumps